This course deals with theories and practices of contemporary popular (media) culture, focusing on issues of diversity.

 As a theoretical foundation, we situate the concept of popular culture in the broader cultural field and we discuss cultural hierarchies and notions of quality.

 Then, we take a closer look at the tradition of Cultural Studies, where much research on popular culture can be situated.
 We discuss the history of this tradition and the themes it addresses.

 Based on the model of the 'circuit of culture', we subsequently analyse three aspects of popular culture.

-Secondly we analyse media products and their characteristics.
+Second, we analyse media 'texts' and their characteristics.
 A central concept here is representation, the creation of meaning by the use of images and signs.
 Among other things, we look at the representation of diversity, in terms of ethnicity, gender and sexuality.

 All of this is illustrated with examples and concrete cases from different media and fields of popular culture.

 Beside issues of diversity, one key question underlying this course concerns the impact of digitisation on the three aspects of popular culture: has the ‘audience’ also become a ‘producer’?
 What is the ‘text’ in the digital age?